atf-tuner/cppATF/doc/source/api_reference/cost_functions.rst

 Cost Functions
 ==============

-ATF allows as cost function any arbitrary C++ callable that takes as input a configuration of tuning parameters and returns a value for which operator :code:`<` is defined, e.g., :code:`size_t`.
+cppATF allows as cost function any arbitrary C++ callable that takes as input a configuration of tuning parameters and returns a value for which operator :code:`<` is defined, e.g., :code:`size_t`.

 Pre-Implemented Cost Functions
 ------------------------------

-ATF provides the following pre-implemented cost functions:
+cppATF provides the following pre-implemented cost functions:

 .. cpp:class:: generic::cost_function